Verdillian/SkrrrtBot/README.md

   - More customizability with the bot
   - Possible Twitch Live Stream Announcements
   - Announcements defined in a json file announced every amount of time that is also defined by in the json file.

+# License
+This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.